top of page

 A Japanese Mirror: Heroes and Villains of Japanese Culture

-A Japanese Mirror, published in 1984, is Ian Buruma's dissection of the myths that imbue the darker segments of Japan's culture.
-He doesn't hold back; his cuts are sharp and deep.
-The "mirror" here can represent a number of things: a reflection of the nation's history on its present, its heroes and villains on society, or art on life and vice versa, and the way society wants to see itself and also, conversely, how it doesn't want to see itself (the wandering hero, for example—like Tora-san, charming and beloved by audiences as an anachronism incompatible with modern-day Japan and its norms, and rejecting inclusion in this society anyway).
+A Japanese Mirror, published in 1984, is Ian Buruma’s dissection of the myths that imbue the darker segments of Japan’s culture.
+He doesn’t hold back; his cuts are sharp and deep.
+The “mirror” here can represent a number of things: a reflection of the nation’s history in its present; its heroes and villains reflected in society; or art reflecting life and vice versa.
+It also suggests the way society wants to see itself and, conversely, how it doesn’t want to see itself (the wandering hero, for example, like Tora-san, charming and beloved by audiences as an anachronism incompatible with modern-day Japan and its norms, and rejecting inclusion in this society anyway).

 On the mirror concept, Buruma writes: